 8. How can you identify your link profile’s strengths and weaknesses?

 The large content of your SEO site audit should be for analysing your client’s link profile.
 Why this should be so?
 It’s because backlinks can make or break your SEO website campaign.
 Hence, Link Relevancy, Link Authority, Link Diversity, Link Targeting, and Anchor Text Diversification are very important factors that you need to look into very carefully.

-When it comes to link building, to get the relevancy picture of a domain that is linked to the client’s site is the main goal that you need to achieve.
+When it comes to link building, getting the relevant picture of a domain that is linked to the client’s site is the main goal that you need to achieve.
 To do this, you need to go to “Tools” tap “Link Map Tools” then hit “Bulk Backlinks”.
 However, for the Link Authority, this also can gauge the quality of your current backlinks or opportunities.
 The main point is, your backlinks should be that authoritative.
-Diversified, so as your profile to become more natural.
+Diversified, so as your profile becomes more natural.
 Then with the Link Targeting, you’ll come to examine your homepage links and compare it to deep links.
 Generally, it is always better to distribute backlinks.
 No matter what approach you are using may this be content-focused SEO or any other approaches.
 Your backlinks must be distributed across your entire website.

 9. Do you need to conduct a consistent citation analysis?

 Overall, an SEO site audit is equally important.
-Both when you bring-in new client and once in every quarter so as not to miss anything that can optimise your website.
+Both when you bring in new clients and once in every quarter so as not to miss anything that can optimise your website.
 And in order to identify problems that may have caused website issues and problems.
-Given these points, it is but beneficial that you’ve come across with guide questions that can help you take a complete SEO site audit.
+Given these points, it is beneficial that you’ve come across with guide questions that can help you take a complete SEO site audit.
 That’ll lead you further into a more optimised website and overall enhanced website performance.